azsk/AzTS-docs/Scripts/UtilityScripts/README.md

 <br />Parameters: SubscriptionId, ResourceGroupName, DataFactoryName

 `Get-DataFactoryV2DataFlows()`
-<br />Purpose: Show the Data Factory Data Flows so they can be inspected for plain-text secrets.
+<br />Purpose: Show the Data Factory Data Flows with script lines including parameters so they can be inspected for plain-text secrets.
 <br />Parameters: SubscriptionId, ResourceGroupName, DataFactoryName

 `Get-DataFactoryV2DataSets()`
-<br />Purpose: Show the Data Factory Data Sets so they can be inspected for plain-text secrets.
-<br />Parameters: SubscriptionId, ResourceGroupName, DataFactoryName

-`Get-DataFactoryV2IntegrationRuntimes()`
-<br />Purpose: Show the Data Factory Integration Runtimes so they can be inspected for plain-text secrets.
+<br />Purpose: Show the Data Factory Datasets with parameters so they can be inspected for plain-text secrets.
 <br />Parameters: SubscriptionId, ResourceGroupName, DataFactoryName

 `Get-DataFactoryV2LinkedServices()`